dogoncouch/LogESP/doc/rules.md

 If a rule's `rule_events` attribute is set to True, it will monitor rule events; otherwise, it will monitor log events.

 ### Filters
 Filters check to see if a certain field contains a certain string.
 They are case insensitive.
 If left blank, they will always match.
 If all of the filters in a rule are met, the rule is considered to be broken.
-A few fields can use regular expressions.
+Mostfields can use regular expressions.

 Rules can filter on the following fields:
 ```